-This Science News article, Many unhappy returns for wandering minds, packs a big punch for its small size.
+Google: Many unhappy returns for wandering minds for research that supports watchfulness, as I call it.
 It’s so short I’ll paste it at the end of this post.
-Left-brain science and right-brain Taoist thought are my two best resources for reducing the risk of the blind spot.
+Left-brain science and right-brain Taoist thought are my two best resources for reducing the risk of the blind spot (p.144).
 Together they offer points of view from opposite ends of the awareness spectrum.
 Each balances the other.
 Alone, either one can mislead.
 Better yet, having an eye on both keeps my mind from wandering too far off field.

 My practical rationale has long been that watchfulness is a core survival asset for all life.
 Any prey’s wandering awareness is its predator’s windfall.
 Likewise, any predator’s wandering awareness is its prey’s windfall.
 Although in truth, I haven’t advocated watchfulness because of that.
 I’ve felt watchfulness as vital for as long as I can remember.
 I increasingly see why as time goes by.
 This research helps show how nature entices my mind to value watchfulness.
 Obviously, paying attention focuses my wandering mind and that makes me feel happier.

 Survival can also benefit from a lack of watchfulness, besides the advantages mentioned above for predator and prey.
 Wandering awareness is a source spring of creativity.
 Simply put, I only see what I haven’t seen by taking my eye off the ball.
 This allows my mind’s gaze to wander outside its box.
 Therefore, I imagine life’s goal is finding an optimal balance between focus and wandering.
 Indeed, finding an optimal balance across all aspects of life must be the true definition of health.
 This pursuit of optimal balance must also account for the bewildering array of diversity we see throughout nature.